Mbialowas10/MovieHubSPR_INT_2025/README.md

 # 📱 Mobile Development Capstone App

-This project is a demonstration Android application developed using modern Android development tools and best practices.
-It is designed as a **capstone project** for students enrolled in **Mobile Development**, under the guidance of instructor **Michael Bialowas**.
+This project is a demonstration of an Android application developed using modern Android development tools and best practices.
+It is designed as a **capstone project** for students enrolled in **Mobile Development**.

 ## 🔧 Tech Stack